Security Audit

 These scanners work to find out the weaknesses in your system with possible remediation measures.
 Since they find out known security risks, there will be information regarding where to find these loopholes and fix them.
 First, the scanner sends probes to note down the software versions used, the configuration settings currently present, and any open ports or running services.
 This information is used to find out if any vulnerable devices or software are hidden within the network.

 There are also probes to identify individual vulnerabilities through an ethical exploit which shows the location and intensity of risk.
 Issues identified usually include command injections (SQL) or cross-site scripting (XSS) attacks.
-How complicated the system is, the number of components, etc determine the time of a typical vulnerability assessment.
+How complicated the system is, the number of components, etc. determine the time of a typical vulnerability assessment.

 Step 5: Results & Resolution

 After the detailed vulnerability assessment, the next important step is the final report prepared.
-The report includes all of the system details that need to be used for designing the right penetration testing procedure.
+The report includes all of the system details that need to be used for designing the right website penetration testing procedure.
 There are a couple of general features that you must be aware of when reading a vulnerability assessment report;

 Exposure to vulnerabilities – While the probability is higher, vulnerabilities are not always on public-facing systems.
 You can find equally concerning vulnerabilities on internet-facing systems that can be exploited by hackers.
 The next priority is employee systems with potentially vulnerable software installed.
 All systems that host sensitive data of any kind or can negatively impact your business if compromised should be checked.

 Identify the criticality – You should always be able to identify vulnerabilities based on the risk they possess, ideally on a quantifiable scale.
-This is so that remediation can focus on the most severe issues before moving onto the rest.
+This is so that remediation can focus on the most severe issues before moving on to the rest.
 Smaller vulnerabilities shouldn’t be ignored for too long, since hackers sometimes club multiple small ones to create one large security risk.

 Different types of website vulnerability testing?